Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 ![](./worldpay_logo.png)

+Take payments and still qualify for SAQ-A – the lowest PCI compliance level – with our React Native SDK.
+Create your own uniquely styled and branded checkout form by integrating our SDK into your native app.

 This SDK is the first step for integrating the Worldpay Access Payment APIs into a React Native app.
 It is designed to simplify the integration of the following functionality:
 - validating the format of the card details entered by a shopper